 ASOS is also known for taking advantage of mobile and worth mentioning when it comes to customer experience.
 They clicked onto the fact that 80% of traffic was driven by an audience of mobile users and created a visual search tool to find products earlier this year, continually improving customer journey in light of technological advancements.

-A new Snapchat advancement for 2017 is world lenses and Netflix wins again by being the first brand this year to use the 3D format.
+A Snapchat advancement in 2017 was world lenses and Netflix wins again by being the first brand this year to use the 3D format.
 Their latest interactive push lets users explore the upside down from Stranger Things and enter the famous rooms featured on the series.

 The break though in augmented reality technology is one to watch for 2018, as it’s thought many advertisers will favour this form of interactivity, opening up the possibility of drumming up business through the visualisation of products.

-Influencer marketing is growing in popularity for 2017, with more brands wanting the engagement and awareness that comes with this type of collaboration.
+Influencer marketing grew in popularity in 2017, with more brands wanting the engagement and awareness that comes with this type of collaboration.
 The only issue for many companies is that this comes at a price.
 Influencer marketing needs some real budget behind it, but the benefits can outweigh the costs.

 This year's Adidas Original campaign is a great example of the benefits on a global scale.
 The campaign focused on a short music video featuring the likes of celebrities such as Snoop Dogg.
 The clip has over 47 million views on YouTube and has formed over 500 pieces of unique content as well as trending at the Grammys.